pytexas/2024/docs/attend.md

 regional, and local sources are closely watched and will result in a change of policy if warranted.

-### Commitment to Compliance
-PyTexas takes these Health & Safety Guidelines very seriously and will therefore enforce a 3-strike rule.
-Anyone who violates these guidelines on three separate accounts, such as continuing not to wear a proper mask or disregarding social distancing, is subject to removal from the conference.

 **The guidelines implemented for PyTexas 2024 are subject to change based on health and safety recommendations at the time of the event.
 We are committing, however, to only make changes in the direction of greater protections.**